Brazil's Petrobras CEO resigns amid pressure over gas prices - NewsBreak

 Brazil's Petrobras CEO resigns amid pressure over gas prices

-SAO PAULO — (AP) — The chief executive of Brazil's state-run oil giant Petrobras resigned on Monday amid political pressure from top lawmakers and President Jair Bolsonaro.
+The chief executive of Brazil 's state-run oil giant Petrobras resigned on Monday amid political pressure from top lawmakers and President Jair Bolsonaro .
 José Mauro Coelho held the job for less than two months.

 A filing of the oil giant to Brazil’s security authority said that Coelho chose to resign, as lawmakers in capital Brasilia openly discuss setting a congressional inquiry on Petrobras and Bolsonaro blames the state-run company for rising gas prices.